Norwegian version of this page

 • Sikt – a national archive managed by Sikt (the Norwegian Agency for Shared Services in Education and Research).
 The focus is on preserving data from social sciences and humanities research, as well as some from medical and health research.
 NSD curates archived data.

 • NIRD – a national archive for general research data.
-Archived data are maintained and accessible for a minimum of 10 years.
+NIRD does not curate archived data.

 • Open Science Framework (OSF) – an international platform for open research.
-Here, you can deposit data from all research areas.
+Here you can deposit data from all research areas.
 OSF does not curate archived data.

 Other archival solutions